gistart/prometheus-push-client/README.md

 Batch clients spawn synchronization jobs "in background" (meaning in a thread or asyncio task) to periodically send all metrics from `ppc.PUSH_REGISTRY` to the destination.

 Clients will attempt to stop gracefully, synchronizing registry "one last time" after job exits or crashes.
-Sometimes this _may_ mess up Grafana sampling, but the worst picture I could atrifically create looks like this:
+Sometimes this _may_ mess up Grafana sampling, but the worst picture I could artifically create looks like this:

 ![graceful push effect](./docs/img/graceful_stop_effect01.png)

-Best way to use them is via decorators.
+Best way to use them is via decorators / context managers.
 These clients are intended to be used with long running, but finite tasks, which could be spawned anywhere, therefor not easily accessible by the scraper.
 If that's not the case -- just use "passive mode" w/ the scraper instead.

 ``` python
 def influx_udp_async(host, port, period=15.0):